pjc0247/Slacker/guide_en.md

 Concurrency
 -----
 Since there is a GL(Global Lock), all methods executed by `Slacker` are thread-safe.
 It makes users can write scripts without any threading concerns.
 However you SHOULD NOT ues synchronous APIs in `Subscribe` or `Schedule` methods.
-If your code have any BLOCKING routines in these methods, entire program will be hang till it ends.<br>
+If your code have any BLOCKING routines in these methods, entire program will be hung till it ends.<br>
 The example below shows how to handle synchronous task without hangs.
 ```cs
 [Subscribe("hi")]